Manav446/fake_news_classification/README.md

-Here's a concise and engaging description for your GitHub README:

----

 # Fake News Classification using DistilBERT

 This repository contains a comprehensive implementation of a Fake News Classification project utilizing the DistilBERT model from scratch, built entirely with PyTorch.